alkesh26/blog/content/posts/leetcode-valid-number.md

     - return false
 - for end

-// if a number has not appeared in the string, number flag will be false
+// if a number has not appeared in the string, the number flag will be false
 // else it will be true
-// We return number as our answer
+// We return the number as our answer
 - return number
 ```